kagisearch/kagi-docs/docs/kagi/why-kagi/why-pay-for-search.md

 Unfortunately, this is not how it played out, and over the last 20 years we proceeded to witness the [great detoriation of web and search](https://blog.kagi.com/age-pagerank-over) as a result.

-## Ad-Supported Search Engines & How You Currently Pay for Search
+## Ad-supported search engines & how you currently pay for search

 Recent reporting in [Wired](https://www.wired.com/story/google-antitrust-lawsuit-search-results/) shed new light on how ad-supported search engines alter queries to generate more commercial outcomes.